Harmun/DataAndBusiness/aDataToolForDataScientistsREADME.txt

 Ex. sample ranges, sample means, proportion, # of occurances, or individual Sample Data, corresponds to R, X, P, C, and Run Charts.

+The main idea for statistical process control is to ensure the process is statistically stable.

 This website was envisioned from the perspective that a) quality control inserts 2d/3d arrays, chooses the formulas corresponding to the particular charts, and review data.

+It is reused code thanks to chart.js.